-111For a detailed explanation of the interior experience of God as sacred, mysterious, fascinating, and spiritual - and its origins within the human psyche, see Robert Spitzer The Soul's Upward Yearning Chapters 1&2.
+111 For a detailed explanation of the interior experience of God as sacred, mysterious, fascinating, and spiritual - and its origins within the human psyche, see Robert Spitzer The Soul's Upward Yearning Chapters 1&2.
 112 See Karl Marx, 2014 The Communist Manifesto (International Publishers Co).

 rise to the first public education systems, social welfare systems, and healthcare systems.
 Even today, the largest international educational, social welfare, and healthcare systems are based in the Christian religion - especially the Catholic Church.
-This is explained in detail in Volume Four (Chapter 8).
 No doubt, there were many religious people who did not follow the teachings of their leaders, publicly sinned, and even perpetrated injustice - but these people do not represent the majority of religious adherents - and they certainly did not live up to the momentum of justice and equality promoted by their founders.
-Any objective view of the role of religion in history reveals a huge positive world-changing momentum - not something unjust and harmful.
-113
+Any objective view of the role of religion in history reveals a huge positive world-changing momentum - not something unjust and harmful.113